Anne Tanenbaum CJS

 - Between the Red and the Yellow Stars: Soviet Jewish Veterans of World War II in the US, Canada and Germany

-- Escape and Evacuation of Soviet Jews to the Soviet Rear during World War II
+- Escape and Evacuation of European Jews to Central Asia during World War II

 - White Piano from the Russian Shtetl: Trends in the Post-Soviet Jewish Popular Culture